Skip to main content

 Operation N pondjs (ms) pond-ts (ms) Speedup

-Construction speedup grows with N because pondjs wraps each event's data in an ImmutableJS map during construction.
+Construction speedup grows with N because pondjs wraps each event's data in an ImmutableJS map during construction; pond-ts writes straight into columnar buffers.

 Aggregation